temporalinterference/itis-usa/content/cards/news-20231018-Webinar-Esra/modal.md

 ---
 id: news-20231018-Webinar-Esra
 ---
-## IT’IS Co-Hosts Webinar “From Models to Heartbeats”
+## Webinar “From Models to Heartbeats” Co-Hosted by IT’IS

 **IT’IS co-hosted the live webinar: “From Models to Heartbeats: Computational Design of Vagus Nerve Stimulation for Cardiac Health” as part of the translational neuroscience webinar series “Neurophysiology: Exploring Basic and Clinical Consequences”.**